InVirtuoGen: a bit more insight into the model

 My First Insight: Step Size Invariance

-So one thing I realized quickls was that with masked diffusion models like GenMol, using more steps helps, but there is a hard limit: you cannot have more steps than you have tokens to unmask, unless you rely on some remasking heuristics, that did not seem to work well.
+So one thing I realized quickly was that with masked diffusion models like GenMol, using more steps helps, but there is a hard limit: you cannot have more steps than you have tokens to unmask, unless you rely on some remasking heuristics, that did not seem to work well.
 So naturally I thought, that this was the time for my uniform source to shine.
 So I tested the performance of my discrete flow implementation as a function of the step size.

 But what I discovered was depressing, with standard discrete flow sampling, changing the step size did... nothing.
-Whether I used 10 steps or 100 steps, the model made the same total number of token changes.
+Whether I used 100 steps or 1000 steps, the model made the same total number of token changes.
 Look at this:

 But then I had the idea to check how often the model actually changes a token.
 And what I saw was even more concerning: Whether you sample with granularity 0.01 or 0.001, the model changes the same number of tokens on average.
 This made little intuitive sense.
 If you take smaller steps, you should make more changes overall.
 But the model learned to compensate: smaller steps changed fewer tokens per step, keeping the total constant.
 It looked like the model was saying "I need exactly 50 edits to make this molecule, no more, no less."